Physical Activity in Health Promotion Lab

 3) Infographics The national infographic shares the most up-to-date classroom physical activity research.
 The local infographic displays results of the Brain Blaster findings from teacher survey information collected during the 2014-2015 school year.
 Both infographics come in a variety of sizes and can be printed or e-mailed.

 4) Resource & Video Page This page notes all of the resources found in the Brain Blasters webinar as well as links to all videos created during this project.

 We are currently conducting a study examining the overall wellness of college student-athletes.
 This study includes a focus on student-athletes that are also first-generation college students.
 Other ongoing research efforts include assessments of student-athletes athletic identity and entrepreneurial characteristics.
 Past research efforts explored former student-athletes’ wellness as well as coaches’ perceptions of preparation for post-collegiate life.

 Physical Activity in Adults

 Recent collaborations with WELLCOM, a local non-profit dedicated to workplace wellness, have resulted in a study evaluating the implementation and outcomes of a worksite wellness mini-grant program.
-Future studies will continue to explore implementation of wellness programming as well as efforts to understand worksite wellness culture.
+Future studies will continue to explore the implementation of wellness programming as well as efforts to understand worksite wellness culture.